Great Burstead and South Green

-Great Burstead and South Green is a civil parish in the Basildon district, in the county of Essex, England.
+Great Burstead and South Green is a civil parish in the Basildon borough of Essex, England.
 The parish includes the settlements of Great Burstead, Noak Hill and South Green.
-In 2011 the parish had a population of 5968.
+At the 2021 census the parish had a population of 6,265.

 The parish touches Billericay, Little Burstead, Noak Bridge and Ramsden Crays.
-There are 14 listed buildings in Great Burstead and South Green.
+There are 14 listed buildings in the parish.